ESIPFed/Governance/Deprecated Docs/Constitution.md

 -   VII.3.1  ESIP Federation Working Groups may be created only by the Assembly or one of its Committees.
 -   VII.3.2  Working Groups shall have a specified task to perform and shall have a finite duration.
--   VII.3.3  Participation in Working Groups is open to any ESIP.
+-   VII.3.3  Participation in Working Groups is open to any ESIP Partner Organization.
 -   VII.3.4  Further duties and responsibilities of Working Groups shall be as provided in the Bylaws.